-When you’re constantly on the road or moving from place to place, sometimes it might be hard to find or foster meaningful relationships with others.
-Most of the time we have surface level interactions before moving on to our next destination but it doesn’t have to be that way.
+Living the location independent lifestyle, constantly on the road or moving from place to place, sometimes makes it hard to find or foster meaningful relationships with others.
+Most of the time we have surface level interactions before moving on to our next destination, but it doesn’t have to be that way.

-Taking the time to create meaningful relationships while on the road is vital.
+Taking the time to create meaningful relationships while being a digital nomad is vital.
 We’ve gotten to experience firsthand the way that deep relationships not only help people feel as if they have a great sense of community, but it also leads to success.

-When you’re a part of a Coliving community, you really learn the impact that creating meaningful relationships in a short period of time can bring and we’re going to dive into three ways to do just that.
+When you’re a part of a Coliving community, you really learn the impact that creating meaningful relationships in a short period of time can bring, Let’s dive into three ways to do just that!

 Get To Know People Outside of Just What They Do

-Being able to ask someone about their profession and latest project that they’re working on is easy but it can create a feeling that you’re only interested in connecting on a professional level instead of actually getting to know who they are as a person.
-Normally, when we’re getting to know many people in a short amount of time, the most common topics that come up are where they’re from and what they do… and then if there are any similarities, the conversation continues.
+Being able to ask someone about their profession and latest project that they’re working on is easy, but it can create a feeling that you’re only interested in connecting on a professional level instead of actually getting to know who they are as a person.

-But imagine what it would look like if instead, you were able to cut the small talk and dive right into what really matters.
+Imagine what it would look like if, instead, you were able to cut the small talk and dive right into what really matters.
 When you get to know the things that people truly value and what they believe in, it creates a much stronger bond than what you can find on their LinkedIn profile.

-When you share a house with other people, you find that it isn’t just working and collaborating together on a professional level but also finding yourself in situations like cooking together or sharing a beer in the evening that opens doors for a real connection.
+This is what happens with coliving.
+When you share a house with other people, you find that it isn’t just working and collaborating together on a professional level, but also finding yourself in situations like cooking together or sharing a beer in the evening that opens doors for a real connection.

 We live in a time where it feels like there are so many businesses and ideas out there and the competition is tough.
-But, instead of feeling as if everyone you meet is competition, instead think of them as your professional community because we can go so much further together than if we were on our own.
+But, instead of feeling as if everyone you meet is competition, think of them as your professional community.
+We can go so much further together than if we were on our own.

 We’ve seen people come together and leave Sun and Co. with new business partners, professional accountability partners and even hiring one another to help with growth.
-You want to work with people that you really connect with so being able to ignite a meaningful relationship doesn’t just mean that you might make a new friend, but it can also help lead to success.
-When we’re open to supporting one another both personally and professionally, it’s the gift that keeps on giving.
+You want to work with people that you really connect with, so being able to ignite a meaningful relationship doesn’t just mean that you might make a new friend.
+It can also help lead to professional success.